guiprav/NoteOn/3rdparty/tss/README.md

 T'Sound System
 ==============

-The tss is a chiptune sound library written by Takashi Toyoshima (toyoshim@gmail.com).
+TSS is a chiptune sound library written by Takashi Toyoshima (toyoshim@gmail.com).

 The official repository is hosted on [Google Code](https://code.google.com/p/tss/).